ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

   fields of a dictionary and return the dictionary.
 * When fetching URLs, please use either fetch_url or open_url from ansible.module_utils.urls
   rather than urllib2; urllib2 does not natively verify TLS certificates and so is insecure for https.
+* facts modules must return facts in the ansible_facts field of the result dictionary. :ref:`module_provided_facts`
+* modules that are purely about fact gathering need to implement check_mode. they should not cause any changes anyway so it should be as simple as adding check_mode=True when instantiating AnsibleModule.
+(The reason is that playbooks which conditionalize based on fact information will only conditionalize correctly in check_mode if the facts are returned in check_mode).
+* Basic auth: module_utils.api has some helpers for doing basic auth with module_utils.urls.fetch_url().
+If you use those you may find you also want to fallback on environment variables for default values.
+If you do that, be sure to use non-generic environment variables (like :envvar:`API_<MODULENAME>_USERNAME`).
+Using generic environment variables like :envvar:`API_USERNAME` would conflict between modules.

 Windows modules checklist
 `````````````````````````